Never a Dull Moment (1968 film): Reception

-Howard Thompson of The New York Times gave Never a Dull Moment a largely negative review, calling it "good-natured" but claiming that "most of it seems mighty strenuous and over-worked."
-Thompson saved most of his praise for the cartoon that accompanied the film, a reissue of Disney's Three Little Pigs from 1933.
-(This short also accompanied releases of The One and Only, Genuine, Original Family Band in some cities.)
-Arthur D. Murphy of Variety called it "a very amusing crime comedy" if "a bit long and talky."
-Charles Champlin of the Los Angeles Times declared it "the breeziest and most likeable Disney comedy in some time, with a verve and (relative) sophistication which can engage the favoring interest of the grown-ups as well as the moppets."
-Clifford Terry of the Chicago Tribune wrote, "The Disney studio comedy starts off amusingly enough, then loses its freshness after the first half hour.
+Howard Thompson of The New York Times gave Never a Dull Moment a largely negative review, calling it "good-natured" but claiming that "most of it seems mighty strenuous and over-worked".
+Thompson saved most of his praise for the cartoon that accompanied the film, a reissue of Disney's Three Little Pigs from 1933 (this short also accompanied releases of The One and Only, Genuine, Original Family Band in some cities).
+Arthur D. Murphy of Variety called it "a very amusing crime comedy" if "a bit long and talky".
+Charles Champlin of the Los Angeles Times declared it "the breeziest and most likeable Disney comedy in some time, with a verve and (relative) sophistication which can engage the favoring interest of the grown-ups as well as the moppets".
+Clifford Terry of the Chicago Tribune wrote that "the Disney studio comedy starts off amusingly enough, then loses its freshness after the first half hour.
 But the kids probably won't notice."
-The Monthly Film Bulletin stated, "With no pretensions to being anything but a rollicking farce, this slight but intermittently amusing comedy largely succeeds on its own modest level."
+The Monthly Film Bulletin stated: "With no pretensions to being anything but a rollicking farce, this slight but intermittently amusing comedy largely succeeds on its own modest level."
 The San Francisco Examiners Jeanne Miller panned the film, writing that "all but the very young will probably take issue with the title of Never a Dull Moment, which opened yesterday at the Fox-Warfield.
 For things get very dull indeed in this uninspired, cliche-ridden spoof about a band of zany gangsters who plan the heist of a Manhattan art museum.
 Of course, the movie was designed by the Walt Disney Studio for the kiddies' summer vacation.
 But all the wacky misadventures must surely be familiar to the moppets who have seen them over and over again on their TV sets."